Blady-Com/gnoga/docs/user_guide.md

 with "../../gnoga/src/gnoga.gpr";
 ```

-Let's modify the gnogacmd-main.adb file so that a browser window will popup when we start the application.
+Let's modify the gnogacmd-main.adb file so that a browser window will pop up when we start the application.

 Uncomment the Open_URL line that applies to your platform in gnogacmd-main.adb: